LeozinGs/LeozinGs/README.md

 ###

-## About me:
+## About me
-- 🌎: I'm from Brazil
+- 🌎 I'm from Brazil
-- 🎮: Love gaming
+- 🎮 Love gaming
 - 👽 Aways searching for an answer o.O
 - 🎸 Love music and playing guitar(even though I don't know very well how to play the guitar) :D